mbradds/pipeline-profiles/readme.md

 - The radio button functionality has changed for incidents.
 Try to get rid of the "click" methods, or only apply click if not checked.
 There might be some data processing going down behind the scenes that isnt needed when switching from map to trends.
 Take a look at crude-runs units radio.
 - Try to dynamically compute pill height in `src/modules/dashboard.js` instead of hard coding the height.
 This will make it easier to add pills, and optimize this style of dashboard for mobile/smaller screens.
 - Look into the inheritance pattern in `src/modules/dashboard.js`.
 This might be adding more complexity than its worth.
+- Specify npm engine/version in package.json for heroku
+- Split `src/modules/dashboard.js` into a folder with one file for each class.